 These types of customers are known as “drive-by” customers, as they’re a one-and-done interaction that usually never returns.

 Studies have shown that these types of customers leave for a number of reasons, usually revolving around not seeing the value in your product, or just not understanding it.
 You can avoid this lack of understanding by improving your onboarding process.
 This helps customers learn how to use your product and clearly see value in what you’re offering.

 Speaking of churn, there are more ways than one to try to reduce it.

-One good way is to try to use exit interviews or surveys to capture the reasons behind why your customers choose to leave.
+One good way is to try to use exit interviews or surveys to capture the reasons why your customers choose to leave.
 Then, you can use that information to improve your product, service, or whatever your customers indicate.
 This helps you find your blind spots and improve retention and is a fairly simple addition for the most part.